 An MRI experience can be described as somewhat loud to those who have never heard it before.
 You may be interested to hear what it sounds like before your visit.

 Keep in mind that you will be wearing headphones to block out much of the noise that you can hear in the sample sound file.
 If it makes you more comfortable, you are invited to bring your favorite CD to listen to during the exam.

-With three types of MRI technology available, Open, high field and wide bore, we are well equipped to meet your needs.
+With three types of MRI technology available, Open, Wide Bore high field, and 3T high field, we are well equipped to meet your needs.